cyclic-software/docs/docs/tutorials/rest-api-and-dynamodb/part-5.md

 <p align="center"><img alt="Deployments tab in Cyclic dashboard showing the deployment history." src="/img/tutorial/rest-api/app.cyclic.sh_.png" width="640" /></p>

 Let's commit all our new changes back into our code repository and let Cyclic automatically deploy these new changes to the web.
-We can track this process in Cylic's Deployments dashboard.
+We can track this process in Cyclic's Deployments dashboard.

 <p align="center"><img alt="Variables tab in Cyclic dashboard showing two environment variables: token secret and cyclic DB." src="/img/tutorial/rest-api/ENV.png" width="640" /></p>